Florida Department of Education’s

 Districts are not required to achieve all selected gold level performance indicators to qualify for gold status as long as the total score is 86% or over and the district's score doesn’t fall below 50% in any of the component areas.

 Each year a PDF version of the Self-Assessment tool is provided for district teams to use for planning.
-The 2019-2021 Self-Assessment will be posted in the fall of 2018.
-Below is the 2018-2020 Self-Assessment to use as a reference as your district begins to think about and prepare responses for the 2019-2021 updated assessment.
-Annual Self-Assessment changes are minimal.
+Below is the 2019-2020 Self-Assessment to use as a reference as your district begins to think about and prepare responses for the updated assessment.
+Annual Self-Assessment changes are highlighted.

 To learn more about completing the assessment for future years, please review the resources below.